Give hope through your haircut!

 • Sadly, in 2016, St Margaret’s lost beloved teacher and past student Amanda Minotti, who passed away from cancer.
 So, students had even more reason to support the Ponytail Project.

-Each year, participation and funds raised have grown, with 90 students from St Margaret’s school cutting their hair in 2020.
+Each year, participation and funds raised have grown, with an incredible 207 students from St Margaret’s cutting their hair in 2024

 Connect with us on Instagram!